Data-Frog-Central/sf2000-video-player/README.md

 # A ZERO Player v1.20

-Video player for SF2000 and GB300 handheld consoles.
+World's first video player for SF2000 and GB300 handheld consoles.

 ## Features